vuongducphuong/documentation/content/applications/marketing/surveys/create.rst

 Next, there is the option to make the survey a certification.
 To do so, check the box next to the option labeled :guilabel:`Is a Certification`, and two additional fields appear.
 Select a color theme in the :guilabel:`Certification Template` field and then choose an :guilabel:`Email Template`.
-When a participant passes the certification with the required score, an email from Odoo will automatically be sent to that person using the selected email template.
+When a participant passes the certification with the required score, an email from Leansoft will automatically be sent to that person using the selected email template.

 If the :guilabel:`Give Badge` feature is enabled and the :guilabel:`Certification Badge` is set,